ImperatorLang/basic-smart-contracts/doc/deploy-if-lovelace-paid.md

 ## Serialize minting policy script
 Time has come to build your unique minting policy.
 This is accomplished with the following command.
-This works in the way that the `mint-if-paid-to` executable compiles your minting policy using three parameters (following --)
+This works in the way that the `mint-if-ada-paid-to` executable compiles your minting policy using three parameters (following --)
 | Parameter | Description | Example |
 | --- | --- | --- |
 | 1 | filename to save your plutus script as | `plutus-scripts/mint-if-paid-to-0-2.plutus` |